Losant/losant-docs/docs/devices/device-recipes.md

 # Device Recipes

 A device recipe in Losant is a template (or 'recipe') for creating devices.
-If you have many devices that are the same or very similar, you can use device recipes to make creating those devices in losant much easier.
+If you have many devices that are the same or very similar, you can use device recipes to make creating those devices in Losant much easier.

 ## Adding a Device Recipe